citrix/workspace-html5-hdx-sdk/docs/session.md

 sessionObject.addToolbarBtns(customToolbarData);
 ```

-**Example 2:** Adding back and forward buttons that allows navigation of the webpage in browser and position is set to front (added after receiver button).
+**Example 2:** Adding back and forward buttons that allows navigation of the webpage in browser and position is set to front (added after Workspace app button).

 ```
 function backButtonHandler(eventObj){